joeellis/joeellis.github.io/_posts/2017-08-17-using-circle-2-0-with-elixir.md

 - run: mix test
 {% endhighlight %}

 This last step should look familiar to anyone who has run a Phoenix application before.
-Just create the database, create a digest for your assets if needed, and run `mix test`.
+Just create the database, create a digest for your assets if needed, and finally run `mix test`.

+Hopefully, this rundown of CircleCI's 2.0 features helps someone out there.
+The config file looks long, but as you can see, the bulk of it is just repeated use of the same caching pattern.
+Give it a try, and if you run into trouble, free to [tweet at me](http://twitter.com/notjoeellis) or ping me on the [elixir-lang Slack channel](https://elixir-slackin.herokuapp.com/)!